My Response To The CES Letter

 My Answer

 Short Answer: Much of the KJV language in the Book of Mormon text was added by LDS church leaders/scholars for later editions of the Book of Mormon rather than by Joseph Smith.
-The KJV language Joseph Smith’s original translation contained was given to him that way from God.
-A detailed explanation of this process and why explained below.
+The KJV language Joseph Smith’s original translation contained was given to him that way by God.
+A detailed explanation of this process and why is explained below.

-This is also consistent with Emma’s (Joseph’s wife) statement that when resuming the translation after a break, Joseph never asked his scribe to read the last that he wrote, but would start right at the next word where he had left off before the break without ever missing a beat.
+This is also consistent with Emma’s (Joseph’s wife) statement that when resuming the translation after a break, Joseph never asked his scribe to read the last that he wrote but would start right at the next word where he had left off before the break without ever missing a beat.

 Informational Pause: